LtenHacken/LtenHacken.github.io/index.md

 </div>

 ## Profile
 I’m a MSc student in Applied Physics at Eindhoven University of Technology, pursuing the track Fluids, Bio- and Softmatter.
 I am passionate about **fluid dynamics**, **soft matter physics** and **computational physics**.
-Currently I am located in the United States for a six month appointment as visiting researcher at the Theoretical and Applied Fluid Dynamics Laboratory (taflab.berkeley.edu) of the University of California, Berkeley, working on a project in ocean wave reconstruction and prediction.
+Currently I am located in the United States for a six month appointment as visiting researcher at the Theoretical and Applied Fluid Dynamics Laboratory ((website)[taflab.berkeley.edu]) of the University of California, Berkeley, working on a project in ocean wave reconstruction and prediction.
 In November, I return to the Netherlands to start my graduation project in collaboration with Tsinghua University, where I will conduct reasearch from February to May, in icing under complex conditions.
 My main interests are computational fluid dynamics, soft matter and active matter physics.

 During my academic carreer I have developed proficiency in a multitude of programming languages and frameworks aimed at scientific computing, engineering and artificial intelligence.
 I consider myself well experienced in Python, having done projects involving object-oriented programming and writing modules.
 Besides Python, I have worked on projects in Matlab involving control and simulation and have Mathematica